NJUST-KMG/Paper-list/README.md

 4)1.11 Annotation Efficient Cross-Modal Retrieval with Adversarial Attentive Alignment
 5)2.28 Large-Scale Adversarial Training for vision-and-Language Representation Learning(已讲)
 6)3.16 ACTIVE CONTRASTIVE LEARNING OF AUDIO-VISUAL VIDEO REPRESENTATIONS(已讲)
-7)3.17 DISTILLING KNOWLEDGE FROM READER TO RETRIEVER FOR QUESTION ANSWERING
+7)3.17 DISTILLING KNOWLEDGE FROM READER TO RETRIEVER FOR QUESTION ANSWERING 8)4.21 Are All Successful Communities Alike?
+Characterizing and Predicting the Success of Online Communities 9)5.6 Topic-enhanced knowledge-aware retrieval model for diverse relevance estimation

 王鑫炎：
 2020: